ProtocolConvergence/protocon/README.md

 ## How to Run

-Just type `make` from the top-level directory to build object files in `bld/` and place the resulting executables in `bin/`.
+Just type `make` from the top-level directory to build object files in `bld/` and place the main executables there.

 ```
 make
 mkdir tmp
-./bin/protocon -x examplespec/ColorRing.prot -o tmp/solution.prot
+./bld/protocon -x examplespec/ColorRing.prot -o tmp/solution.prot
 ```

 ### Full Instructions